GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module4/README.md

 -----------------------------------------------------------------------------------------------------------------

 # A Few Things About the Module
+I first heard of Julia on reddit as being an interesting language to stick your toes into.
+It seemed like once I heard about it, I heard about it every waking day.
+I figured it would be interesting to learn as an alternative to Fortran or python.

 ------------------------------------------------------------------------------------------------------------------

 # Final Thoughts
+Julia is easily a top three language for me now.
+It has been able to do everything I need it to do, and it has been fast while doing it.
+It's got some strange quirks when it comes to type annotations and array slicing, but I have a feeling i am just not well versed enough in the language yet to know the best ways to go about it.
+I was pleased with the performance and want to tinker with it some more to see if I can get it even faster...because as far as Julia code goes mine is sloppy.
+I think if you enjoy Fortran, and also enjoy python, Julia might be a nice inbetween that would be interesting to tinker with.
+I personally want to get involved with the community and wouldn't mind making my own packages.
+One that comes to mind is doing something with graphics.
+Of course, Julia is open source so I could always do a merge request for an open issue...I don't know

 # Daily Log
 ### 7/18
 Started the Julia notebook.
 REally enjoy it!
 I have covered some variable assignment stuff and a whole lot of operator stuff